salrashid123/tpmcopy/README.md

 Utility function you can use to securely copy an `RSA` or `ECC` or `AES` or `HMAC`  **KEY** from your laptop to a remote `Trusted Platform MOdule (TPM)`

-Basically, you can transfer a key from `TPM-A` to `TPM-B` such that the key cannot get decrypted or exposed outside of `TPM-B`.
+Basically, you can transfer a key from your laptop (`local`)  to `TPM-B` such that the key cannot get decrypted or exposed outside of `TPM-B`.

 The key you transfer will not get exposed into user space but can be used to sign/encrypt/decrypt/hmac while always existing _inside_ the destination `TPM`.

 Furthermore, you can place TPM based conditions on the transfer and the use of that key on the destination TPM

 For examples, you can specify a passphrase or certain `PCR` values must be present on use for the destination key.
 Alternativley, if you just want some secret to get transferred securely only to get decrypted in userspace (eg securely transfer raw data as opposed to a TPM-embedded key), see

 * [Go-TPM-Wrapping - Go library and CLI utiity for encrypting data using Trusted Platform Module (TPM)](https://github.com/salrashid123/go-tpm-wrapping)